Centre writes to states suggesting options of borrowing money to make up for GST shortfall

 “To the extent of the shortfall arising due to implementation of GST (i.e. Rs 97,000 crore approximately in aggregate), the borrowing will not be treated as debt of the state for any norms which may be prescribed by the Finance Commission etc,” the letter added.

-Pandey said the GST Act lays out the spirit and purpose of the GST compensation — to compensate states for loss of revenue ?arising on account of implementation of GST.
+The finance ministry said the GST Act lays out the spirit and purpose of the GST compensation — to compensate states for loss of revenue ‘arising on account of implementation of GST’.

 “It is the correct and proper interpretation which was thoroughly discussed in the GST Council and in Parliament before the relevant legislation was passed,” it said.

-“The Government of India will support extension of the compensation cess for such period as may be necessary to completely discharge any arrears of compensation,” Pandey said.
+“The Government of India will support extension of the compensation cess for such period as may be necessary to completely discharge any arrears of compensation,” the ministry said.

-Pandey along with Expenditure Secretary T V Somanathan would address queries of the states relating to these options?on September 1, an official statement said.
+Finance Secretary Ajay Bhushan Pandey along with Expenditure Secretary T V Somanathan would address queries of the states relating to these options on September 1, an official statement said.

 Do you know What is Cash Reserve Ratio (CRR), Finance Bill, Fiscal Policy in India, Expenditure Budget, Customs Duty?
 FE Knowledge Desk explains each of these and more in detail at Financial Express Explained.
 Also get Live BSE/NSE Stock Prices, latest NAV of Mutual Funds, Best equity funds, Top Gainers, Top Losers on Financial Express.
 Don’t forget to try our free Income Tax Calculator tool.